-Read the table below for the full list of organizations that have cut staff.
+Read the table below for the full list of organizations that have cut workers.